 One of the main reasons that short sales fail is because they were never really qualified short sales to start with.
 Just because it looks like a short sale and quacks like a short sale doesn't mean it's a short sale.
 If you're planning to buy a short sale, you should talk to the listing agent.
 At the very least, before writing an offer, ask your agent to speak to the listing agent.
 You'll find different skill sets and education levels among real estate agents.
 They are not all the same.

 What Is Your Level of Short Sale Experience?

 If you ask this question, followed by clarification, the agent is more likely to answer you if the agent doesn't hear an accusatory tone in your voice.
 You don't want to make the agent defensive or adversarial.
 You can say, "I'm sure if you were buying this home, you'd want to know that the person responsible for the success of this short sale has experience obtaining approval over and over."

 How Many Lenders Are Involved in This Short Sale?

 Your easiest short sale is not necessarily a short sale with only one loan because that one loan might carry mortgage insurance.
-When there are 2 loans on a short sale, you can be relatively assured there is no MI and no MI approval required.
+When there are two loans on a short sale, you can be relatively assured there is no MI and no MI approval required.
 Some mortgage insurance companies have gone out of business, while others demand stiff seller contributions because the MI is required to cover a certain percentage of the lender's loss.

 What Can You Tell Me About the Lender(s)?

-The best answer to that question is this is a Wachovia short sale.
-Because Wachovia short sales are generally approved within 2 to 14 days.
+The best answer to that question is this a Wachovia short sale.
+Because Wachovia short sales are generally approved within two to 14 days.
 Many banks also process short sales through an online software service such as Equator, which greatly improves response time and lessens the chances that documents will be lost.